-The decision to grow your own fruit is an easy one because it’s delicious and economical but there are other considerations to take into account.
-First, how much space do you have to grow fruit trees?
-For most fruit you have to plant two to cross-pollinate.
+The decision to grow your own fruit is an easy one because it’s delicious and economical, however there are other considerations to take into account.
+First, do you have the space to grow fruit trees?
+Also, for most fruit you have to plant two to cross-pollinate.
 This means that to grow pears you need two different kinds of pear trees; an apple tree won’t pollinate a pear.
-Do you have the space?
-Second, all fruit needs at least 6 hours of direct sun per day and well-drained soil amended with peat moss, manure, or compost.
+All fruit needs at least 6 hours of direct sun per day and well-drained soil amended with peat moss, manure, or compost.
 Last, fruit trees require an ongoing spray program to control insects and disease if you wish to produce a healthy crop of fruit that is edible.

 Apple, Pear, Sweet Cherry, Plum

 To produce fruit, these trees need a second variety to cross-pollinate.
 In other words, if Bartlett is your favourite pear you have to plant another kind of pear, like Anjou, to set fruit on both.

 To grow Japanese Plums you have to plant two different kinds of Japanese Plum.
 You can’t Cross a Japanese Plum with a European Plum.
 While most European Plums are self-pollinating, they benefit from having another European Plum in the vicinity.
 In this case, you can’t use a Japanese Plum.

 The specific variety of sweet cherry called Stella is classified as self-pollinating but you will have a better yield with another variety of cherry planted nearby.